pgsql-io/multicorn2/README.md

 Multicorn Python3 Foreign Data Wrapper (FDW) for Postgresql.
 Tested on Linux w/ Python 3.9-3.12 & Postgres 13-17.

+Testing is underway for supporting Python 3.13 and is expected in v3.1.
+Newest versions of major linux distro's (Debian 12, Ubuntu 24.04 & EL10) are all still using Python 3.12 so sticking with using 3.12 is advised in the short run.

 The Multicorn Foreign Data Wrapper allows you to fetch foreign data in Python in your PostgreSQL server.

 Multicorn2 is distributed under the PostgreSQL license.
 See the LICENSE file for